google/kmsan/Documentation/dev-tools/kmsan.rst

 Every four bytes of kernel memory also have a so-called origin assigned to them.
 This origin describes the point in program execution at which the uninitialized value was created.
-Every origin is associated with a creation stack, which lets the user figure out what is going on.
+Every origin is associated with either the full allocation stack (for heap-allocated memory), or the function containing the uninitialized variable (for locals).

 When an uninitialized variable is allocated on stack or heap, a new origin value is created, and that variable's origin is filled with that value.